Olaxan/code-detect/README.md

 ## Tips

 * After training, supported labels are saved in the model directory as 'labels.txt'.
 These labels can be changed to a more human-readable format without harm (i.e. cplusplus -> C++), as long as the order is maintained.
+* Various training parameters (epochs, batch sizes...) are hard-coded in defs.py.
+Future releases may see this changed to a configuration file.

 ## Requirements